-The backyard is the new ballroom: Offbeat Bride on simple weddings in the New York Times #In the media#backyard#simple wedding August 13 | Ariel Meadow Stallings offbeatbride Remember when Mark Zuckerberg got married with that really awesome, relatively simple backyard wedding a couple months back?
+The backyard is the new ballroom: Offbeat Bride on simple weddings in the New York Times #In the news#backyard#simple wedding August 13 | Ariel Meadow Stallings offbeatbride Remember when Mark Zuckerberg got married with that really awesome, relatively simple backyard wedding a couple months back?
 Well, the New York Times ran an article this weekend about that fits into the growing trend of simple weddings, and we were featured: Over at the wedding site Offbeatbride.com, the publisher, Ariel M. Stallings, said the number of visitors to her Simple Wedding archive has grown since the Zuckerberg-Chan event … "The backyard is the new ballroom," said Amy Kaneko, an events planner in San Francisco.
 Read the full article and tell us about YOUR simple wedding in the comments.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Papier mache centerpieces, fairy wings, and some awesome cake cuttings NEXT Zygotic relationships: How getting married is like forming DNA strands Show/Hide comments [ 9 ] Yay for the mention!
 We're going the county park route.
 The ceremony & then buffet, all in the same room without having to travel.
 Lanterns & not flowers for centerpieces.
 A mid-day, relaxed party.
 3 agree Reply Word!
 Awesome to see OB get called out.
 2 agree Reply We're doing almost the exact same thing.
 Ceremony/reception at a park, catered by a local BBQ joint, with yarn flower centerpieces and decor from Party City.
 Oh, and lawn games! 😀 2 agree Reply I wanted to do lawn games, but the area is all sloped.
 No good losing the bocce in the lake!
 Good Luck & Congratulations Reply LOVE this!
 We went to City Hall, followed by a meal for our 16 guests in a favourite Chinese restaurant, followed by an after party with drinks and cake at our place.
 Relaxed, casual and very fun.
 Oh, and I wore jeans!
 2 agree Reply We were married in Vegas by "Elvis" in front of immediate family and my best friend.
 Then, we took everyone to a nearby In-N-Out for burgers and cake.
 It was awesome 1 agrees Reply This makes me happy!
 We rented a summercamp for a weekend long get together.
 The reception will be super simple with a really casual barbecue.
 1 agrees Reply We are having our ceremony in a chapel built in the 1800s that is now city owned, and then the reception in my parents' backyard under tents.
 We'll be setting everything up a few days prior and having everyone over after the rehearsal dinner to put the final touches on everything.
 It has taken so much stress off of me planning-wise, even though when it all comes down to it, we're paying about the same for the tented approach versus a venue.
 Reply For my second marriage, we got married in our living room after a two-day engagement!
 A friend quickly got ordained online and served as officiant, and our kids and two witnesses (close friends) were the only guests.
 We all went out to a nice dinner afterwards, and told the rest of our family and friends the next day that we were married!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.